 Yes, facelift surgery is intricate surgery, which deals with the face.
 General anaesthesia and overnight admissions are the safest way to undertake this surgery.

-Immediately after surgery, yes, but the incisions are placed in such a way that once healed they will not be visible or noticed.
+Immediately after surgery, yes, but the incisions are placed in such a way that once healed they are generally not noticeable.
 From time to time, scar abnormalities or some skin loss might occur as a result of surgery.
 These can be managed conservatively, occasionally requiring secondary surgery.

 Whilst all humans have some intrinsic asymmetry to their face and body, in adequately trained hands noticeable persistent postoperative asymmetry is rare.
-The facial nerve on rare occasions is bruised during surgery, which tends to recover within a matter of weeks.
+The facial nerve on some occasions is bruised during surgery which tends to recover within a matter of weeks (literature indicates this is 10% of times), or rarely permanently damaged (the literature indicates this is less tan 1%).

 The face is amongst the most intricate parts of the body and its importance in projecting our sense of ‘self’ is clear.
 Performing facelift surgery is often thought of as a subspecialty amongst plastic surgeons and those who are interested seek further training beyond basic plastic surgical qualifications.